 The Required Common Core consists of 4 courses /12-15 credits for students in AA, AS and bachelor's degree programs:

-To reach the required total of 6 courses in the flexible common core, students in AA, AS and bachelor’s degree programs must complete at least one course in each of the five Flexible Core areas and an additional sixth course in one of them.
-Students can complete no more than two courses from any one discipline or interdisciplinary field.
-For courses satisfying each of the five categories below click on the name of the category:
+To reach the required total of 6 courses in the flexible common core, students in AA, AS and bachelor's degree programs must complete at least one course in each of the five Flexible Core areas and an additional sixth course in one of them.
+Students can complete no more than two courses from any one area.
+For courses satisfying each of the five categories below click on the name of the area:

 Students may transfer College Option credits earned from other CUNY campuses to fulfill City Tech's College option.
 City Tech may also transfer credits from non-CUNY campuses that have been evaluated as fulfilling the College Option requirements.
 Students earning a second bachelor's degree have no College Option requirement.